Matthew-Nale/destinyBots/README.md

   This allows the Calus bot to speak a provided text prompt, and send a .mp3 to the text channel that plays the spoken line.
 Additional parameters are available for increasing/decreasing the stability and clarity of the message.
 Do note, that ElevenLabs will always charge characters for this command, even when attempting to mess around with the additional parameters

+### */credits_calus*

+  This allows the Calus bot to show the remaining characters that are available through the ElevenLabs API.
+Once the balance hits zero, any /speak_calus command will automatically fail, and an error message will be returned instead of the .mp3 file.

 ### */chat_calus*